Towards Quantum Accelerated Large-scale Topology Optimization: Proposed Methodology

 \section{Proposed Methodology}

-In the original DVTO-MT method \cite{ye2025discrete}, the master problems \eqref{eq:branched_multi-cut} or \eqref{eq:single-cut} are solved by directly calling a classical MILP solver, such as Gurobi \cite{gurobi}.
-While this approach is feasible for smaller 2D designs, the MILP solver's exponentially increasing cost can render it intractable for large-scale 3D problems, as demonstrated by our numerical tests in Sections \ref{subsec:results-single} and \ref{subsec:results-multi}.
+\revtwo{In the original DVTO-MT framework \cite{ye2025discrete}, the master problems \eqref{eq:branched_multi-cut} and \eqref{eq:single-cut} are solved by directly calling a classical MILP solver from Gurobi \cite{gurobi}, which relies on a branch-and-bound approach.} While this approach is feasible for smaller 2D designs, the MILP solver's exponentially increasing cost can render it intractable for large-scale 3D problems, as demonstrated by our numerical tests in Sections \ref{subsec:results-single} and \ref{subsec:results-multi}.